kaushalye/melmora/README.md

 ```

 # Gallery
-- Albums are added under `public/images/gallery`
+- Albums are added under `public/albums`
-- Each sub directory will create an album in the gallery
+- Each sub directory will create an album
 - Photos are expected to have sequential number from 1...n
-- The album names and the image count is configured in src/config/gallery.json
+- The album names and the image count is configured in public/config/albums.json